vippsas/vipps-partner-api/vipps-partner-api-faq.md

 ## When will it be possible to create a new merchant?

 We are working on this now, as fast as we can!
-We know this is a very important feature, but don't have a date, month, quarter or year, sorry.
+We know this is a very important feature, but can't give you a release date yet.
+The documentation will be updated as soon as we have new information.

 ## When will it be possible to change an existing sale unit?

 We are working on this now, as fast as we can!
-We know this is a very important feature, but don't have a date, month, quarter or year, sorry.
+We know this is a very important feature, but can't give you a release date yet.
+The documentation will be updated as soon as we have new information.

 ## Questions?